-Degree programs must be full-time graduate programs and offered by accredited universities in the U.S. and Canada.
-FEREP students must be enrolled as full-time students.
+These degrees must be combined with graduate-level Jewish studies in one of three ways.
+Graduate programs must be offered by accredited universities in the U.S. and Canada.
+It is encouraged for FEREP students to be enrolled as full-time students.

 Jewish Study Requirement

-There are three ways in which FEREP students can fulfill a Jewish study requirement.
-FEREP students may:
+There are three ways in which FEREP students can fulfill a Jewish study requirement: